mikevercoelen/redux-signal/README.md

 ## Introduction

 ### The problem
 Setting up a flexible solution for modals with Redux is hard.
 Our apps mostly need 2 types of modals: simple modals (such as confirms / warnings etc.) and custom modals.

 We might need multiple modals open at once, so we need some stacking order and we only want to display one overlay component.
+We also want our Redux state to be clean and serializable.

 So meet Redux Signal, hi.

 Redux Signal is a library for Redux and React, that gives you a scalable and flexible solution for showing modals.
-Basically `redux-signal` is a proven solution for handling state for setting up modals.

-In Redux Signal there are 2 types of modals: signals and modals.
+In Redux Signal there are 2 types of modals: ***signals*** and ***modals***.
 Signals are simple notifications: like warnings when things go wrong, confirmations when a user tries to removing an item, or user feedback when an item has been removed etc. Modals are fully customizable, modals.
 Like forms etc.

-Redux Signal is not a library for the styling of your modals, you are fully responsible for that part however we made `react-modal-construction-kit` for making your life even easier.
+Redux Signal is not a library for the styling of your modals, that is your responsibility, however we made [`react-modal-construction-kit`](https://github.com/mikevercoelen/react-modal-construction-kit) for making your life even easier.
 So check it out: [`react-modal-construction-kit`](https://github.com/mikevercoelen/react-modal-construction-kit).

 ### How does it work?
-One of the problems we face with Redux and modals is that we want to keep the state clean and serializable, so no callbacks etc.

-Redux Signal uses an `event / feedback queue` mechanism to handle state modifications with callbacks for signals.
-More on this later.
+Redux Signal uses an `event / feedback queue` mechanism for signals so we handle events in a clean way, without cluttering our app state with functions etc. See [Handling events](#handling-events)` for more info.

 ## Setup

 ### Reducer setup

 The first thing you need to do is to include the signal reducer in your rootReducer.
-Please make sure it's mounted on your rootReducer as `signal`, we are working on making this flexible in the future.
+Please make sure it's mounted at your rootReducer as `signal`, we are working on making this flexible in the future.

 `reducers/index.js`